 Choosing a right investment advisor could get stressful, more so if you already have an ‘advisor’ and you need to change for any reason.
 This applies to most people and hence they prefer to be in the ‘default’ mode.

 Beginners, are somewhat lost on whom to approach for advice.
-So naturally, whoever has access to the person, which happens to be banks or ex bankers in most cases end up being the advisors.
+So naturally, whoever has access to the person, which happens to be banks or ex-bankers in most cases end up being the investment advisor.
 And inertia is a powerful force.

 To help ease out this decision, here is a 12 point checklist.

-1. Is the individual advisor who speaks to me daily/monthly registered with SEBI?
+1. Is the Investment advisor who speaks to me daily/monthly registered with SEBI?

 Having a SEBI Registered Advisor ensures that there is no conflict of interest on the advice you get.
 Here too, one has to make sure that the advisor has no affiliate (parent company, co-subsidiary) or related party (spouse, sibling, parent, relative) who is a distributor.

-2. Is the advisor paid a fee that is not clear or unknown to me?
+2. Is the Investment advisor paid a fee that is not clear or unknown to me?

 3. Can I trust this person with honest advice?

-4. Does the advisor have a track record of performance?
+4. Does the Investment advisor have a track record of performance?

 Compare what the distributor or advisor has delivered compared the market returns.
-Better still, compare with what the portfolio has given compared to had you gone for direct plan mutual funds or zero brokerage platform.
-You will be surprised to see what you get after costs, commissions, brokerage and taxes.
+Better still, compare with what the portfolio has given compared to have you gone for direct plan mutual funds or zero brokerage platform.
+You will be surprised to see what you get after costs, commissions, brokerage, and taxes.

 The regulator has made it easy for people to track their portfolio quite easily.
 The electronic Consolidated Account Statement (e-CAS) provided by NSDL pulls all your folios and demat accounts together for one simple view.